history of 6989 'Wightwick Hall'(Revised 15 January 2020) Jeff Jackson.

 although these soon became swapped round as visits to the works for repair took place.
 6989 ran with at least 10 different

-tenders and we have pictures of her in service with both Hawksworth flat sided and Collett flare sided types.
-Boilers were
+tenders and we have pictures of the loco in service with both Hawksworth flat sided and Collett flare sided types.
+Boilers

-also routinely swapped between locos to keep them flowing through the workshops so 6989 ran with five different type 1 boilers.
+were also routinely swapped between locos to keep them flowing through the workshops so 6989 ran with five different type

-of G. J. Churchward's 1907 Saint Class, so the original design was now on its third iteration.
-In all 71 Modified Halls were
+was a development of G. J. Churchward's 1907 Saint Class, so the original design was now on its third iteration.
+In all 71

-built between 1944 and 1950, of which seven survived into preservation:
+Modified Halls were built between 1944 and 1950, of which six survived into preservation:

 6960 Raveningham Hall.